-But, let’s be honest: every couple has moments or ten when Instagram has won out over their significant other in the battle for their attention.
+But let’s be honest: Every person has those moments — or 10 — when Instagram or Facebook or Reddit or That One Booger-Picking Video You Have to See has won out over their significant other in the battle for their attention.
 So, when does that phubbing battle become about something more than phone usage?

 Lori Whatley, a licensed marriage and family therapist working out of Atlanta, also says that the argument can stem from a partner feeling undervalued in comparison to a device.
 “Once upon a time, partners had to contend with other love interests but now they must contend with the device, which can be much more intrusive due to its portability,” she says.
 “Competing with an electronic device is not easy.
 The addictive powers make it impossible at times.”

-In addition to the constant scooping up of the phone and checking it, trouble can also start when device usage becomes secretive.
+In addition to the constant use of the phone, trouble can also start when device usage becomes secretive.
 This can happen when one person’s phone is locked and the password not shared or if one partner quickly puts the phone away when the other enters the room.
 If this is happening regularly, says Seibold, it’s cause for concern.
 “Affairs don’t have to be physical in nature,” he says.
 “I have worked with many couples in which an affair took place entirely by phone or text.”

 A text-based affair represents a worst-case scenario.
 But the fact remains that even innocent phubbing can, when left unchecked, create a major rift in a relationship.
 So what can couples do to not only silence the disagreement but also begin to break the device habits that are driving a wedge between them?
 Simply saying, “Put your phone away, I’m talking to you!” isn’t enough.
 In fact, it might have the opposite effect in creating resentment.

 Seibold suggests approaching the problem using solution-based language.
-Saying something like, “Let’s not have phones at the table during dinner” versus an accusation like, “The phone is more important than I am!” can pave the way to a more positive outcome.
+Saying something like, “Let’s not have phones at the table during dinner,” instead of an accusation such as, “The phone is more important than I am!” can pave the way to a more positive outcome.

 If your spouse is commenting about the time you are spending on the phone, listen.
 “Validate their perspective and ask how you can be more mindful,” says Seibold.
 “Don’t be quick to dismiss their words as complaining or controlling.”
 Whatley says that even the simple act of just putting the phone away during an agreed-upon time can speak volumes to your spouse.
 “This shows that you are in control of your phubbing and it is manageable,” she says.
 “It tells your partner you are there for them to engage wholeheartedly, with no phone interruptions.”